 Here's a painting in process, beginning with my drawing.
 I'll post more pics as my painting progresses.
 My work always begins with rough thumbnails, in this beginning stage I have fun playing around with design and shapes.
 My goal is to work out any compositional or drawing issues before I start committing with paint.
-With larger paintings I work with intervals and placement by using an armature to locate the harmonics, or dynamic symmetry.
+With larger paintings I always work with intervals and placement by using the harmonic armature.
 When I have the most pleasing composition I make sure my still life set-up matches the thumbnail to capture proper light and cast shadows in my full size drawing.

 I use a basic armature to help place objects in my painting.
 Armatures help locate certain intervals in a composition that are more pleasing to the eye.
-We also find similar intervals in music that are pleasing to the ears, for example in music the fourth and fifth are so pleasing they are called 'perfect' intervals.
-I find that working with intervals is very intuitive and usually an armature is not needed, but it's very helpful for transferring information from a small thumbnail to a large drawing--I use it exactly the same way as a grid would be used to 'scale up'.
-The armature is much simpler to execute.
+We also find similar intervals in music that are pleasing to the ears, for example in music the fourth, fifth and octave are so pleasing they are called 'perfect' intervals.
+So, it is a given that there are specific intervals, from nature, that are more pleasing to the eyes and ears.
+I find that working with intervals is very intuitive in designing a painting.

 Once the drawing is finished I cover the back of the drawing with thinned burnt umber or other earth toned paint.
 The solvent evaporates leaving a perfect amount of pigment on the paper to transfer with out smudging.